netdata/netdata/collectors/systemd-journal.plugin/README.md

 On busy logs servers, or when querying long timeframes that match millions of log entries, the plugin has a sampling algorithm to allow it respond promptly.
 It works like this:

-1. The latest 500k log entries are queried in full, meaning that the log entries are queried in full, evaluating all the fields of every single log entry.
+1. The latest 500k log entries are queried in full, evaluating all the fields of every single log entry.
 This evaluation allows counting the unique values per field, updating the counters next to each value at the filters section of the dashboard.
 2. When the latest 500k log entries have been processed and there are more data to read, the plugin divides evenly 500k more log entries to the number of journal files matched by the query.
 So, it will continue to evaluate all the fields of all log entries, up to the budget per file, aiming to fully query 1 million log entries in total.